MESSAGE FROM THE DIRECTOR

 The year 2014 marks the 30th Anniversary of the Halsey Institute of Contemporary Art!
 In 1984 we were the Halsey Gallery located in the Simons Center for the Arts and named for artist William Halsey.
 Since that time, the Halsey has been the site of hundreds of exhibitions, lectures, films, and special events.
 We changed our name to the Halsey Institute of Contemporary Art in 2005 in an effort to more accurately reflect the range of activities in which we are involved.
 To celebrate this milestone year, we have assembled an incredible array of special projects.

 We received grant support for our Anniversary year programs from the Gaylord and Dorothy Donnelley Foundation, the Joanna Foundation, and the Arts Fund Charleston of Coastal Community Foundation.
 In addition, we are enjoying media sponsorships from Charleston Magazine, Charleston City Paper, and Garden & Gun magazine.
 Locally based but nationally praised creative talents such as Gil Shuler Graphic Design, Lunch + Recess, Alloneword Design, Bison Branding, and HOOK have all signed on to help us reach our year-end goal of world domination.

 In The Marion and Wayland H. Cato Jr. Center for the Arts, the Halsey Institute has a much-expanded space on the first floor of this five-story building.
 The Halsey occupies two interlinked gallery spaces, a dedicated media room, and a library/resource area.

-The Halsey Institute of Contemporary Art is supported by a variety of local and national Foundations including:
+The Halsey Institute is supported by a variety of private and public funders, including: